 Once your kids have the ability to think more abstractly and handle more complex subjects, you can start to really delve into the concept of climate change.

-How do you explain climate change to children?
+How to explain climate change to a child

 School-age kids will have picked up pieces about climate change in class or from the other students.
 When the subject is first broached at home, listen to their concerns and ask questions to gauge how much they already understand.
 You can fill in any gaps and can clear up any climate change myths.
 You can also assess their climate anxiety, and even anger.

-Now, how to actually explain climate change to a child?
-For starters:
+Now, how do you actually explain climate change to a child?

 - Cover the basics with familiar age-appropriate examples that are easy for them to grasp.

 - Don’t sugar-coat the issue—give the facts but be sure to focus on how we’re working toward solving the problem and the environmental strides we’ve made so far.